Skip to main content

-There's a moment when reading certain papers that you know you're witnessing something revolutionary.
+There's a moment when reading certain papers that you know you're witnessing something fundamental.
 For me, that moment came with "Attention is All You Need" by Vaswani et al. The elegance of the Transformer architecture felt like discovering a secret that would reshape everything I thought I knew about natural language processing.
+For more context, see introduction to securing your personal ai/ml experiments: a practical guide.

 How It Works